Great Depression: Soviet Union

-The Soviet Union was the world's only socialist state with very little international trade.
+The Soviet Union was the only major socialist state in the world and had very little international trade.
 Its economy was not tied to the rest of the world and was mostly unaffected by the Great Depression.

 At the time of the Depression, the Soviet economy was growing steadily, fuelled by intensive investment in heavy industry.
 The apparent economic success of the Soviet Union at a time when the capitalist world was in crisis led many Western intellectuals to view the Soviet system favorably.
 Jennifer Burns wrote:

-Due to having very little international trade and its policy of isolation, they did not receive the benefits of international trade once the depression ran its course, and were still effectively poorer than most developed countries at their worst sufferings in the crisis.

-The Great Depression caused mass immigration to the Soviet Union, mostly from Finland and Germany.
-Soviet Russia was at first happy to help these immigrants settle, because they believed they were victims of capitalism who had come to help the Soviet cause.
-However, when the Soviet Union entered the war in 1941, most of these Germans and Finns were arrested and sent to Siberia, while their Russian-born children were placed in orphanages.
-Their fate remains unknown.
+The early years of the Great Depression caused mass immigration to the Soviet Union, including 10,000 to 15,000 from Finland and thousands more from Poland, Sweden, Germany, and other nearby countries.
+The Kremlin was at first happy to help these immigrants settle, believing that they were victims of capitalism who had come to help the Soviet cause.
+However, by 1933, the worst of the Depression had come to an end in many countries, and word had been received that illegal migrants to the Soviet Union were being sent to Siberia.
+These factors caused immigration to the Soviet Union to slow significantly, and roughly a tenth of Finnish migrants returned to Finland, either legally or illegally.